-In this article, we will cover everything you need to know about HP and PCP contracts, to help you better understand each type of finance.
-Therefore, when you come to buy a new or used car, you’ll know exactly what finance plan is right for you,
+In this article, we will cover everything you need to know about Hire Purchase (HP) and Personal Contract Purchase (PCP) contracts, to help you better understand each type of finance.
+Therefore, when you come to buy a new or used car, you’ll know exactly what finance plan is right for you.

 Read on to get started.

 Purchase Contract Purchase

 What is PCP?